trychlos/pwix-tabbed/README.md

 A Blaze component which provides a consistent tabbed display.

+The tabbed navs and panes are Bootstrap-based.

+Here, 'consistent' means that all panes will have the same height (respectively the same width) regarding of their content.

 ## Configuration

 The package's behavior can be configured through a call to the `Tabbed.configure()` method, with just a single javascript object argument, which itself should only contains the options you want override.